 Official sealed transcripts for all bachelor degrees and graduate degree(s).
-Master degrees must consist of at least 42 credit hours from a regionally-accredited institution.
+The applicant must hold the basic theological degree (Master of Divinity, Master of Ministry, or its equivalent) from an accredited seminary or graduate school of ministry.
 Students must have a grade point average of 3.0 on a 4.0 scale.

 Applicants must also have 3 hours of preaching and/or communication at the graduate level.

 Download Here.
 One of the recommendation letters must be from the pastor/minister of the local church where the applicant is currently attending; if the applicant is the pastor, then the letter may come from another leader within the church.

 A minimum three years of full-time experience in a ministry vocation.

 A one page essay explaining the reason for your application and the potential impact of the DMIN degree on your ministry.
 The purpose of the essay is to establish the applicant’s motivation for pursuing the degree and the applicant’s professional goals.

 Official sealed transcripts are to be directly mailed to

 Admission Operations, 316 Boulevard Box 1127, Anderson, SC 29621

 Even if you do not meet all the requirements, let us know.
 Maybe we can work something out so that you can get started.